Bruc3U/Titanic_analysis/README.md

 ![image](https://github.com/Bruc3U/Titanic_analysis/assets/142362478/62b2b9b0-4c81-4680-a19b-3e1253232434)

 74% of the females survived.
 While only 19% of the males survived.
-As seen previously most of the passenger were males and yet they remained a minority.
+As seen previously most of the passengers were males and yet they remained a minority.

 ![image](https://github.com/Bruc3U/Titanic_analysis/assets/142362478/119d9691-628a-4fe9-9350-5f045ac1c18c)

-Another factor of survival is the class the passenger were in.
-We can see that being in the first class is a significant advantage with 63% of individual surviving.
+Another factor of survival is the class the passenger was in.
+We can see that being in the first class is a significant advantage with 63% of individuals surviving.
-Since the odds of surviving in first calss are quite important, we must check the gender distribution in this class in order to avoid any data bias.
+Since the odds of surviving in first class are quite important, we must check the gender distribution in this class in order to avoid any data bias.

 ![image](https://github.com/Bruc3U/Titanic_analysis/assets/142362478/32a29f85-dae4-474e-8814-aabe8830e234)